top of page

 Our team guides you through every stage—from legal planning and donor selection to embryo creation and surrogate matching—providing clarity, support, and peace of mind so you can focus on what truly matters: building your family.

-Arizona allows gestational surrogacy under clear statutory guidelines, providing intended parents with a defined legal path when agreements are properly executed.
-Surrogacy agreements must be negotiated before any medical procedures and include terms regarding medical consent, parental rights relinquishment, and custody responsibilities.
-After the child’s birth, intended parents can petition the court to confirm their legal parentage, ensuring the Department of Health issues a birth certificate listing them as the child’s legal parents.
+Post-birth, the intended parents can petition the court to confirm their legal parentage, ensuring the Department of Health issues a birth certificate listing them as the child’s legal parents.
 The surrogate and her spouse do not retain parental rights once parentage is legally established.

 At Giving Tree Surrogacy, we assist intended parents and surrogates through every step of Arizona’s surrogacy process.
 From drafting agreements to confirming parentage, we provide guidance and support to ensure a secure, transparent, and confident journey to building your family through surrogacy.

 Building your family through surrogacy is an exciting process, with several important milestones leading up to delivery day.
-Understanding each step and preparing in advance helps intended parents move forward with confidence.
+The surrogacy process for intended parents from initial consultation until they are holding their baby varies in length, most journeys taking 20+ months to complete.

 If you’ve decided to grow your family through surrogacy, the first step is scheduling a consultation with us.
 This is your chance to share your story, ask questions, and see if the team is the right fit for your journey.